So the big question...does tea have more caffeine than coffee?!

-If you think about it - coffee beans are brewed at a higher temperature with less water, so a cup of coffee has more concentrated caffeine in than tea.
+If you think about it - coffee beans are brewed at a higher temperature with less water, so a cup of coffee has a more concentrated amount of caffeine in than tea.

 The amount of caffeine in tea depends on the type of tea as well: black tea has the most caffeine in, then green tea, then white tea.